 The District contributes to the School Employees Retirement System (SERS), a cost sharing multiple employer defined benefit pension plan.
 SERS provides retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan members and beneficiaries.
 Authority to establish and amend benefits is provided by Chapter 3309 of the Ohio Revised Code.
 SERS issues a publicly available, stand-alone financial report that includes financial statements and required supplementary information.
-That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3476.
+That report may be obtained by writing to the School Employees Retirement System, 300 East Broad Street, Suite 100, Columbus, Ohio 43215-3476 or by calling toll free (800) 878-5853.
+It is also posted on SERS' website, www.ohsers.org under Forms and Publications.

 Plan members are required to contribute 10 percent of their annual covered salary and the District is required to contribute at an actuarially determined rate.
 The current District rate is 14 percent of annual covered payroll.
+A portion of the District's contribution is used to fund pension obligations with the remainder being used to fund health care benefits; for fiscal year 2006, 10.57 percent of annual covered salary was the portion used to fund pension obligations.
 The contribution requirements of plan members and employers are established and may be amended, up to a statutory maximum amount, by the SERS' Retirement Board.
-The District's required contributions to SERS for the fiscal years ended June 30, 2005, 2004, and 2003, were \$319,752, \$320,136 and \$299,988 respectively; 48 percent has been contributed for fiscal year 2005 and 100 percent for fiscal years 2004 and 2003.
+The District's required contributions for pension obligations to SERS for the fiscal years ended June 30, 2006, 2005, and 2004, were \$352,066, \$319,752and \$320,136 respectively; 54 percent has been contributed for fiscal year 2006 and 100 percent for fiscal years 2005 and 2004.

-10. Postemployment Benefits
+11. Postemployment Benefits

 State Teachers Retirement System of Ohio (STRS Ohio) provides access to health care coverage to retirees who participated in the Defined Benefit or Combined Plans and their dependents.
 Coverage under the current program includes hospitalization, physicians' fees, prescription drugs and partial reimbursement of monthly Medicare Part B premiums.
 Pursuant to the Revised Code, the State Teachers Retirement Board (the board) has discretionary authority over how much, if any, of the associated health care costs will be absorbed by STRS Ohio.
-All benefit recipients pay a portion of health care costs in the form of a monthly premium.
+All benefit recipients pay a portion of health care costs in the form of monthly premium.

-10. Postemployment Benefits (Continued)
+11. Postemployment Benefits (Continued)

 The Revised Code grants authority to STRS Ohio to provide health care coverage to eligible benefit recipients, spouses and dependents.
-By Ohio law, health care benefits are not guaranteed and the cost of the coverage paid from STRS Ohio funds shall be included in the employer contribution rate, currently at 14% of covered payroll.
+By Ohio law, health care benefits are not guaranteed and the cost of the coverage paid from STRS Ohio funds shall be included in the employer contribution rate, currently 14% of covered payroll.

 The Retirement Board allocates employer contributions to the Health Care Stabilization Fund from which health care benefits are paid.
-For the fiscal year ended June 30, 2004 (the latest information available), the board allocated employer contributions equal to 1% of covered payroll to Health Care Stabilization Fund.
-The balance in the Health Care Stabilization Fund was \$3.1 billion on June 30, 2004.
+For the fiscal year ended June 30, 2005 (the latest information available), and June 30, 2004, the board allocated employer contributions equal to 1% of covered payroll to Health Care Stabilization Fund.
+The balance in the Health Care Stabilization Fund was \$3.3 billion on June 30, 2005.

-For the year ended June 30, 2004, net health care costs paid by STRS Ohio were \$268,739,000.
-There were 111,853 eligible benefit recipients.
+For the year ended June 30, 2005 (the latest information available), net health care costs paid by STRS Ohio were \$254,780,000.
+There were 115,395 eligible benefit recipients.

 The Ohio Revised Code gives SERS the discretionary authority to provide postretirement health care to retirees and their dependents.
 Coverage is made available to service retirees with ten or more years of qualifying service credit, disability and survivor benefit recipients.
 Effective January 1, 2004, all retirees and beneficiaries are required to pay a portion of their health care premium.
 The portion is based on years of service, Medicare eligibility and retirement status.
-A safety net is in place for retirees whose household income falls below federal poverty levels.
-Premiums are reduced by 50% for those who apply.